 As of June 30, 2023, there was \$834,668 of unrecognized equity-based compensation expense recorded in prepaid expenses and other assets.
-The estimated expense for various marketing and advertising services in exchange for common stock, for the periods subsequent to June 30, 2023 is as follows:
+This expense was for various marketing and advertising services in exchange for common stock and was being expensed over the lifetime of license agreements with several celebrity endorsers.
+The license agreements were terminated during Q3 2023 and the entire \$834,668 was recognized as expense during Q3 2023.